FreeFem/FreeFem-sources/README.md

 ## For developers

-All development take place in the develop branch (or in cmake, geneo4PETSc, ... for specific projects)
+All development take place in the develop branch (or in feature branches: cmake, geneo4PETSc, ... for specific projects)

 **Do not commit on master branch !**